rehierl/node-tree-outliner/2-0-core-design/2-0-sectioning-nodes.md

 **CLARIFICATION**
 No node event will ever be used to open more than one section.

-That is, because (1) each sectioning node is defined to declare one section only, (2) different sectioning nodes have different next sibling and first child nodes, and (3) the first child of a type-1 sectioning node can not be the next sibling of a type-2 sectioning node.
+That is because (1) each sectioning node is defined to declare one section only, (2) different sectioning nodes have different next sibling and first child nodes, and (3) the first child of a type-1 sectioning node can not be the next sibling of a type-2 sectioning node.